-That’s right, NYC’s magnificent Winter Lantern Festival is returning after last year’s COVID-19 hiatus with three different events that will have New York glowing like never before.
+That’s right, NYC’s magnificent Winter Lantern Festival has returned – now with four different events that have New York glowing like never before.

 Created as a way for visitors to experience and learn about the culture and craftsmanship of traditional Chinese lantern festivals, these incredible events have been met with rave reviews year after year.
-Each of the over 10,000 lanterns is entirely hand made by over 100 artists, formed with thin wire, brightly colored silk or gauze, and lit by LEDs for the most magical creations — ranging in size from massive structures you can walk through to a garden of light-up tulips!
+Each of the over 10,000 lanterns is entirely hand made by over 100 artists, formed with thin wire, brightly colored silk or gauze, and lit by LEDs for the most magical creations.

-Then starting on Thursday, November 25, NYC’s Winter Lantern Festival will light up Queens County Farm for the first time, transforming the beloved site into a radiant oasis as of Friday, November 11.
-Take in everything from beautiful handmade creations in the shape of flowers, tractors and farm animals, to food vendors, interactive displays and a gift shop.
-Get tickets here
+And last but not least, NYC’s Winter Lantern Festival is lighting up Queens County Farm for the second time, transforming the beloved site into a radiant oasis as of Friday, November 11.
+Take in everything from beautiful handmade creations inspired by Chinese myths and legends and theme parks, to illuminated tunnels, swings and much more.
+Get tickets here.

-No matter which you choose (or if you go to all three!), it’s a magical experience for all ages.
+No matter which you choose (or if you go to all four!), it’s a magical experience for all ages.
 In addition to the mesmerizing lights and lanterns, there will also be projection mapping, food vendors, and holiday exhibits taking place throughout the season.
-All three events will run through January 8, 2023, except for the “Nassau Drive-Thru Adventure” which will run through January 15.
+The events will run through January 8, 2023, except for the “Nassau Drive-Thru Adventure” which will run through January 15.